Probing holography in $p$-adic CFT: Summary of -adic basics

 Apart from the formal definition, a Bruhat-Tits tree is also visualized as Figure \ref{fig:BTtree}

 in the representation as follows.
-From \cite{padic}, we know that incident to any lattice class $(u,v)$, there are always $p+1$ other lattice classes: $(pu,v)$ and $(u+nv,pv)$ where $n\in \mathbb{F}_p$ taking $p$ possible values, indicating that the Bruhat-Tits tree is homogeneous with valency $p+1$.
+From \cite{padic}, we know that incidentally to any lattice class $(u,v)$, there are always $p+1$ other lattice classes: $(pu,v)$ and $(u+nv,pv)$ where $n\in \mathbb{F}_p$ takes $p$ possible values, indicating that the Bruhat-Tits tree is homogeneous with valency $p+1$.

 Given the valency, there is a good way to translate the tree into $p$-adic numbers.
 Because any $p$-adic number has a unique expansion (\ref{expansion}), it is determined by a unique sequence of $(a_n)$, $a_n\in\mathbb{F}_p$.
 We assign coordinates $(z,z_0)$ on the Bruhat-Tits tree, where $z_0$ is the prime number $p$'s exponent, regarded as a level in the tree, and $z$ is a $p$-adic number up to $\mathcal{O}(z_0)$ precision.
-Therefore, each path on the Bruhat-Tits tree from $(z_0\rightarrow\infty)$ to the boundary $\mathbb{P}^1\left(\mathbb{Q}_p\right)$ uniquely represents a $p$-adic number.
+Therefore, each path on the Bruhat-Tits tree from $(z_0\rightarrow\infty)$ to the boundary $\mathbb{P}^1\left(\mathbb{Q}_p\right)$ located at $z_0 \rightarrow 0$ uniquely represents a $p$-adic number.
+This is graphically presented in terms of a ``trunk'' and ``branches'' in \cite{Gubser1}.